 Criminal Possession of Marijuana in New York City

-From there, the seriousness of the charge can increase depending on the weight of the marijuana in possession or if sale of the marijuana is being charged.
-However, regardless of the seriousness of the charge, the skilled narcotics and marijuana possession attorneys at the Law Offices of Jeffrey Lichtman will do a tooth and nail investigation into the circumstances of the stop, arrest and recovery of the marijuana and background check into any other person involved, to make sure none of your constitutional rights were violated by law enforcement during the interaction.
+From there, the seriousness of the charge can increase depending on the weight of the marijuana in possession or intended to be sold.
+Regardless of the seriousness of the charge, the skilled narcotics and marijuana possession attorneys at our firm could do a tooth and nail investigation into the circumstances of the stop, the arrest and recovery of the marijuana, and conduct a background check into any other person involved to make sure none of your constitutional rights were violated by law enforcement during the interaction.

-In many situation, especially if this is your first arrest, or first drug-related arrest, these cases can end up in an outright dismissal or an adjournment in contemplation of dismissal (ACD) under the New York Criminal Procedure Law, §170.56.
-If the remaining counts on a criminal complaint or an indictment are violations of section 221 of the New York Penal Law, under the law, you are entitled to an ACD for a period of one year or a dismissal if you meet the following conditions: (1) you have not received a marijuana ACD or dismissal before; or (2) you have not been previously convicted of a crime which involved possession of controlled substances.
+In many situations, especially if this is your first drug-related arrest, these cases can end up in an outright dismissal or an adjournment in contemplation of dismissal (ACD) under the New York Criminal Procedure Law, §170.56.
+If the remaining counts on a criminal complaint or an indictment are violations of section 221 of the New York Penal Law, you are entitled to an ACD for a period of one year or a dismissal.
+However, you must have not received a marijuana ACD or dismissal before, or have not been previously convicted of a crime which involved possession of controlled substances.